 Look for the small Karakuni Shrine which attests to the region's deep historic ties to the Korean Peninsula.

 Afterward, stroll down the narrow alleys between fishermen's homes with their racks of freshly-caught fish drying in the sun.
-Don't miss the beautiful view of Fumishima, an islet of bare rock topped with a small shrine that is a major breeding ground for black-tailed gulls.
+Don't miss the beautiful view of Fumishima, an islet covered with columnar joint that is a major breeding ground for black-tailed gulls.